Addlestone & Weybridge Town F.C.: History

 In 1964–65 the club joined the larger Spartan League with a respectable showing.
 In the next season re-election was narrowly avoided and the club lost 0–9 to Woking in the FA Cup.
 The club were 1969–70 runners-up to Hampton but won the league cup against them at Egham.
 The wide Athenian League admitted the club in 1971 and divisional promotion was won three years later.
 The same season saw Addlestone beat Woking in the final of the Southern Combination Cup.
 The club finished third in the first season in the higher division and retained the Southern Combination Cup beating Egham Town 2–1.
 The club reached the quarter-finals of the FA Vase for the second season in a row, a feat never to be repeated.
 In 1977 the club was refused entry into the enlarging Isthmian League and so joined the Southern League for season 1977–78.
 Seasons of mid-season poor results saw, in 1980–81, a new management team and a change of name to Addlestone & Weybridge Town FC.
 The first round proper of the FA Cup was reached.
-Despite being drawn to be at home the club decided to switch their first leg with Brentford to Griffin Park seeing a 2–2 draw result but the losing the replay 2–0.
+Despite being drawn to be at home the club decided to switch their first leg with Brentford to Griffin Park.
+The match ended in a 2–2 draw but they lost the replay 2–0.

 The following season the club reached the fourth qualifying round and finished 9th in the league thus entering the newly formed Southern League Premier Division.
 They were bottom and relegated that next season but finished fifth in the Southern Division the season after.
 The sale of the ground led to a mid-season crisis within the club and the decision was taken to end its association with the town of Addlestone and move to pastures new.
 The club reached the final of the Surrey Senior Cup for the first time however lost 0–2 to Sutton United.